Sample Entry for Black Sabbath: The Illustrated Lyrics: "Wicked World"

 While people just across the sea are countin’ the dead.

+The stanza links the struggle of the working class, who agonize to just get food on the table, with the anguish of the grieving in war-zones, to underscore social inequality, specifically the way the poor and middle-classes in different countries suffer.
 Butler, Iommi, Osbourne and Ward understood the effects of abject poverty firsthand.
-“It was rather dreadful and everybody in my family worked in factories,” Osbourne recalled to Joel McIver.
-“Really mindless jobs that were physically exhausting… We only had three bedrooms… there was six kids…My mother and father had the front room, and we used to fucking pile into the back room… We had a bucket of piss at the bottom of the bed… We never had clean sheets; we used to have overcoats as fucking bedclothes.
-This is God’s honest truth.”[4]
+“It was rather dreadful and everybody in my family worked in factories,” Osbourne recalled.
+“Really mindless jobs that were physically exhausting… We had a bucket of piss at the bottom of the bed… We never had clean sheets; we used to have overcoats as fucking bedclothes.
+This is God’s honest truth.”
+(McIver, 2007)

-The numbers of those living with a minimal of the basic needs (which include nutritious food, safe and adequate shelter, sufficient clothing, access to education, health care and political representation) of daily living, or without them, due to lack of sufficient income is inestimable.
+The numbers of those living with a minimal of basic daily living needs (which comprises nutritious food, safe and adequate shelter, sufficient clothing, access to education, health care and political representation), or without them, due to lack of sufficient income is inestimable.
+Sociological assessments generally point to several multifaceted reasons, which include weak or callous governance, war, the foreign policies of nations, imperialism, colonialism, lack of access to birth control, lack of education, white-and-blue-collar crimes, discrimination, inadequate nutrition, disease, mental illness, substance abuse and emigration.[6]
+Greed author, Julian Edney, addresses how, over time, social inequality rots the individual and the nation from within.

-“Across the sea,” war and genocide raged in places like Vietnam, which saw more than 58,000 American soldiers killed and upwards of four million Vietnamese civilians counted as dead.
-A decade later, Cambodia saw around three million of its own people slaughtered (either from starvation, combat or disease) during the totalitarian Khmer Rouge regime.
-And the atrocities that occurred in those two countries were far from isolated or uncommon events in human history.
-Estimated totals of the genocide against Native Americans by Europeans range from the wildly conservative 15 million to upwards of 100 million, which left a mere 2.5% of the population alive by 1891, and a record of one of the greatest human massacres in history.
-The First World War saw 20 million casualties.
-The Second World War (and the Sino-Japanese War that merged with it) left a death-toll between 50 and 72 million people.
-Upwards of 11 million were killed during the Holocaust, including around 6 million Jews, 1.5 million Romani (Gypsies), two to three million Soviet POWs, 2 million ethnic Poles, 200,000 handicapped, 15,000 homosexuals and 5,000 Jehovah’s Witnesses.
-The Holomodor saw between three and 10 million Ukrainians starved to death by Stalin.
-The Great Calamity saw Turkey’s genocidal massacre against 2 million Armenians during and after the first World War.
-Bangladesh, Rwanda and numerous others, meanwhile, have carved out alarming numbers in the years since, altogether presenting an unspeakable record of human history that reveals an out-of-control species plagued by self-destruction and madness, with no end in sight.
+For the “people across the sea,” revolution, war and genocide raged in places like Vietnam, which saw more than 58,000 American soldiers killed and upwards of four million Vietnamese civilians counted dead.
+Cambodia would soon afterwards count three million of its own people slaughtered during the totalitarian Khmer Rouge regime.
+Far from isolated or uncommon events, such atrocities are ubiquitous in the record of human history.
+Going back over a century, estimated totals of the genocide against Native Americans by Europeans range from the highly conservative 15 million to upwards of 100 million, which left a mere 2.5% of the population alive by 1891 (which would make it one of the greatest human massacres in recorded history).
+The first genocide of the 20th Century, the Great Calamity, was Turkey’s genocidal massacre of 2 million Armenians, which took place before and during the First World War, which ended in 20 million casualties.
+The Second World War (and the Sino-Japanese War that merged with it) left an even greater death-toll between 50 and 72 million people, including the 11 million killed during the Holocaust.[8]
+The Holodomor saw between three and 10 million Ukrainians starved to death by Stalin.
+Bangladesh, Rwanda, Afghanistan, Iraq and numerous others have since carved out alarming numbers, altogether presenting an unspeakable account of a race plagued by a lust for violence and propensity towards self-destruction.

 A politician’s job they say is very high,